GT ECE 3600 · Final Presentation

 Methodology

-Two quantities drive total emissions: installed data-center capacity and the emission intensity of the grid supplying that capacity.
-Both show roughly exponential trends over the available data, so we fit each separately and take their product.
+Total emissions depend on two things: installed data-center capacity, and the emission intensity of the grid that supplies it.
+Both look roughly exponential over the years we have data for, so we fit each separately and multiply them.

 1. Capacity fit